kt-git-init/kt-git-init/README.md

 ### Hello, Fellow Explorer 👋

 Driven by a passion for continuous learning, I am currently pursuing a Master's degree in Computer Science, further enhancing my knowledge and staying up-to-date with the latest industry trends.
 My expertise lies in designing and building web applications that facilitate seamless user experiences and meet the demanding requirements of enterprise applications.
-I specialize in designing RESTful APIs that enable efficient communication between the front-end and back-end components of web applications.

 ## Skills
 - Java